risk-first/website/docs/risks/Dependency-Risks/On-Software-Dependencies.md

 |[Operational-Risk](/tags/Operational-Risk)                 |Support tools like ZenDesk, Grafana, InfluxDB, Geneos, Security Tools     |
 |[Feature-Risk](/tags/Feature-Risk)                         |Every piece of software you use!                                          |

-With this in mind, we can see that adding a software dependency is a trade-off:  we reduce some risk (as in the table above), but in return we pick up [Software Dependency Risk](/tags/Software-Dependency-Risk) as a result.
+With this in mind, we can see that adding a software dependency is a trade-off:  we reduce some risk (as in the table above), but in return we pick up [Dependency Risk](/tags/Dependency-Risks) as a result.
 Whether this trade-off is worth it depends entirely on how well that software dependency resolves the original risk and how onerous the new risks are that we pick up.

 ## Programming Languages as Dependencies